 If you received an email or message from a company, contact their official number to verify the information.
 Don’t use the email or phone number that the message provides, as that may not get you accurate information.
 If they’re calling you, say you’ll return their call instead of doing anything right away.

 If a scammer does make you fall for their April Fools’ prank, or you think your personal information was compromised, it’s important to report it to the proper authorities.
 You can go here to learn what to do if you are a victim of identity theft.
 Take your personal security one step further and check your credit score for signs of fraud.
-(You can do so by viewing your two free credit scores, updated each month, on Credit.com.)
+(You can do so by viewing your two free credit scores, updated every 14 days, on Credit.com.)

 More on Identity Theft: